kuzzleio/sdk-php/doc/4/controllers/security/create-user/index.md

 # createUser

-Create a new user in Kuzzle.
+Creates a new user in Kuzzle.

 :::info
 There is a small delay between user creation and its availability in our search layer (usually a couple of seconds).